randyyy616/Shipyard-Documentation/docs/blueprint-library/google-sheets/google-sheets-authorization.md

 ---
 id: google-sheets-authorization
 sidebar_position: 1
-title: Google Sheets Blueprint Authorization
+title: Google Sheets Template Authorization
 hide_title: true
 sidebar_label: Authorization
 description: Instructions on how to authorize Google Sheets to work with Platform's low-code Google Sheets templates.
 keywords:
   - google sheets
-  - blueprint
   - template
   - authorization
 ---

 #  Authorization

-In order to get started with the Google Sheets Blueprints, a service account with the necessary GCP permissions is required.
+In order to get started with the Google Sheets Templates, a service account with the necessary GCP permissions is required.
 Additionally, this Service account will need to be invited to any Google Sheet you wish to access programatically.

 ## Creating a Service Account for Google Sheets